 - Evaluate your NHTSA whistleblower claim and determine if you have sufficient evidence to file a lawsuit

-- Guide you through the qui tam legal process and assist you with filing your claim
+- Guide you through whistleblower laws and the qui tam legal process and assist you with filing your claim

 - Urge the government to come on to your case, increasing the chances of a significant financial reward